padrino/padrino-docs/guides/03_features/09_rake-tasks.html.md

-rake ar:abort_if_pending_migrations    # Raises an error if there are pending migrations. rake ar:auto:upgrade                   # Uses schema.rb to auto-upgrade. rake ar:charset                        # Retrieves database charset. rake ar:collation                      # Retrieves databsae collation. rake ar:create                         # Creates the database as defined in config/database.yml rake ar:create:all                     # Creates local databases as defined in config/database.yml rake ar:drop                           # Drops the database for the current Padrino.env
+rake ar:abort_if_pending_migrations    # Raises an error if there are pending migrations. rake ar:auto:upgrade                   # Uses schema.rb to auto-upgrade. rake ar:charset                        # Retrieves database charset. rake ar:collation                      # Retrieves database collation. rake ar:create                         # Creates the database as defined in config/database.yml rake ar:create:all                     # Creates local databases as defined in config/database.yml rake ar:drop                           # Drops the database for the current Padrino.env